 Can I bring my dog or pram?

-As parts of the Trek are very narrow, there are steps and beach access unfortunately we cannot permit dogs or prams on the Trek
+As parts of the Trek are very narrow and there are steps and beach access required, we unfortunately cannot permit dogs or prams on the Trek.

 I missed the first free training session, can I join the next ones?

 Yes, you can join in the training at any session, after you’ve registered for the Trek.